yuzhimanhua/MetaCat/README.md

 Please always refer to the example datasets when adapting the code for a new dataset.

 ## Citation
-If you find the implementation useful, please cite the following paper:
+If you find this repository useful, please cite the following paper:
 ```
 @inproceedings{zhang2020minimally,
   title={Minimally Supervised Categorization of Text with Metadata},